-Fifty percent of organisations have begun travelling again, but with stipulations, according to the third phase of a combined multinational ‘State of the Market’ survey by global TMC, FCM Travel Solutions, and SME-specialist business travel providers Corporate Traveller.
+Fifty percent of organisations have begun travelling again, but with stipulations, according to the third phase of the ‘State of the Market’ survey by global TMC, FCM Travel Solutions.
+Conducted by FCM’s consulting arm 4th Dimension (4D), the final phase of this survey consisted of one-to-one interviews in August 2020 with 250 of FCM’s multi-national large-scale clients globally in over 60 countries.

-The third stage, which was conducted by FCM’s consulting arm 4th Dimension (4D), consisted of one-to-one in-depth interviews in August 2020 with 250 of FCM’s multi-national large-scale clients, plus Corporate Traveller and FCBT’s SME customers globally, representing over 60 countries where each TMC manages their travel.
 The workshops examined a new path forward for the remainder of 2020 and into 2021, as corporate travel resumes amid new safety and hygiene requirements and protocols.
-It follows on from the results of two State of the Market surveys released in May and June, both conducted by 4D among 2,320 business travel managers, bookers and travellers in EMEA, Asia, the Americas, India, Australia and New Zealand, to gauge their sentiments on business travel during the COVID-19 crisis.
+It follows on from the results of two State of the Market surveys released in May and June, both conducted among 2,320 business travel managers, bookers and travellers in Asia, Australia and New Zealand, EMEA and the Americas, to gauge their sentiments on business travel during the COVID-19 crisis.

-Clients still have long-haul travel plans on hold indefinitely, as they assess the balance between need and safety.
-In particular, national businesses in USA, Australia, China and New Zealand were less likely to have long-haul international plans for 2021, indicating only domestic and short-haul international travel will be planned for next year.
-29% of respondents from China said they won't be travelling long haul, while 22% of respondents in New Zealand, 16% in Australia and 7% in the USA indicated the same.
+Clients still have long-haul travel plans on hold as they assess the balance between need and safety.
+National businesses in China, Australia, New Zealand, India and USA were less likely to have long-haul international plans for 2021, indicating domestic and short-haul international travel will be planned for next year.
+However, respondents in India advised they were optimistic of the business scenario in the near future and only expected a 4% dip in travel spends in 2021 as compared to pre-COVID levels.

-The below provides a snapshot of professionals currently travelling:
+The below provides a snapshot of professionals currently travelling globally:

-- Construction and food services follow closely behind with roughly 70% of respondents indicated that they’ve started travelling again.
+- Construction and food services follow closely behind with approximately 70% of respondents indicating that they’ve started travelling again.

-- Across all industries, the first people to travel will be/have been sales, client management and project workforce who are focused on business growth, customer retention and the resumption of projects.
-19% of respondents agree that the least likely to travel in the near future were administration and internal support staff as they are not client facing.
+In Asia, the financial services, science and technology, education and training, mining and construction sectors were one of the first to resume travel.
+Across all industries, the first groups of people to travel will be/have been sales, client management and project workforce who are focused on business growth, customer retention and the resumption of projects.
+19% of respondents agree that administration and internal support staff are the least likely to travel in the near future as they are not client-facing.

 - Airline, hotel, car/ground COVID-safety protocols (37% of respondents are reviewing their hotel suppliers to ensure they are COVID-safe and 25% of respondents rate Duty of Care their number one focus as travel resumes in their business)